 Buying low and selling high is better for long-term investing.
 This means investments with lower or negative returns can be a potential buying opportunity.
 Here are a couple of ways to think about it.

 First, you may have a portfolio made up of stocks, bonds and cash investments.
-If market volatility has caused the value of your bonds to go down and the stocks to go up, you may want to rebalance, or get the percentages back to your original allocation, to avoid too much stock risk.
+If market volatility has caused the value of your bonds to go down and the stocks to go up, you may want to check your allocation and rebalance, or get the percentages back to your original allocation, to avoid too much stock risk.
 In that case, you'd sell some of your top performers and buy more of the investments whose value has declined.

 Original Allocation: For example, you may have decided to allocate 60% of your portfolio to stocks, 30% to bonds and 10% to cash investments.

-If market activity causes the value of the stock portion of your portfolio to increase significantly, you'll have a greater percentage invested in stocks, leaving you exposed to more risk than you intended.
+Out of Balance: If market activity causes the value of your stocks to increase, you'll have a greater percentage invested in stocks, leaving you exposed to more risk than you intended.